roxiesun/bcma/README.md

 # BCMA: Bayesian Causal Mediation Analysis with Latent Mediators and Survival Outcome

-Welcome!
 This page illustartes a simulation on Bayesian causal mediation analysis with latent mediators and a survival outcome.
 The methodology and real data application to [ADNI](http://adni.loni.usc.edu/) data can be found in the original paper:
 [#](https://).